 While you are studying in the United States, you may be interested in working.
 You may want to work to gain experience in your field of study or simply to make some money.
 As an F-1 student, you may be eligible to work both on and off-campus.
 You will need to obtain authorization before beginning work.
 You must also follow the rules and restrictions that apply to your type of employment.

 It is a serious violation of your F-1 status to work without authorization.
 Failure to follow federal regulations regarding employment could affect your status.
-Contact the International Student Office if you have questions.
+Contact the International Student Scholar Services if you have questions.